Sexually Transmitted Diseases

 through sexual activity including vaginal, oral, and anal sex.
 While less common, STDs can also be passed

 through any intimate physical contact.

 STDs don’t always cause symptoms or may only cause mild symptoms, so it is possible to have an infection and not know it.
 That is why it is important to get tested if you are having sex.
 If you are diagnosed with an STD, know that all can be treated with medicine and some can be cured entirely.
-You have to be vigilant about STI prevention.
+You have to be vigilant about STD prevention.
 If you're sexually active, it is important to have only one partner, and to talk about your plans to remain exclusive with each other.
-Barrier methods of birth control, such as condoms, may help reduce your risk of getting most STIs (Mayo Clinic).
+Barrier methods of birth control, such as condoms, may help reduce your risk of getting most STDs (Mayo Clinic).

 STD & HIV Testing Recommendations

 If you are sexually active, getting tested for STDs is one of the most important things you can do to protect

 your health.
 Make sure you have an open and honest conversation about your sexual history and STD testing with

 your health care provider and ask whether you should be tested for STDs.
 If you are not comfortable talking with

 your regular health care provider about STDs, LaVie will provide confidential and free or low-cost testing.

 Below is a brief overview of STD testing recommendations: